BaikalOS-Archive/manifest/README.md

 Gerrit will recognize it as a new patchset.

-To view the status of your and others patches, visit [GZOSP Code Review](http://review.gzospgzr.com)
+To view the status of your and others patches, visit [BaikalOS Gerrit](https://gerrit.baikalos.org)